-• The contravention by the data controller was deliberate or premeditated.

-- The data controller was aware of and did not follow specific advice published by the Commissioner or others and relevant to the contravention. - The contravention followed a series of similar contraventions by the data controller and no action had been taken to rectify what had caused the original contraventions.
+- The contravention was deliberate or premeditated. - The person concerned was aware of and did not follow specific advice published by the Commissioner or others and relevant to the contravention. - The contravention followed a series of similar contraventions by the person and no action had been taken to rectify the cause of the original contraventions.